-Welcome to the Electronic Design Shop at the University of Pennsylvania.
-This shop is intended to be a resource for researchers with a need of Electronic design services.
-The Penn EDS (Electronic Design Shop) operates with the intention to serve as a resource, not only for the University of Pennsylvania, but to the research community abroad.
+Welcome to the Penn Electronic Design Shop at the University of Pennsylvania.
+This place is intended to be a resource for researchers with a need for Electronic design services.
+The Penn EDS (Electronic Design Shop) serves not only for the University of Pennsylvania but to the research community elsewhere.
 Many labs over the years benefited from the electronic solutions from this shop.

-At the Penn EDS we sustain the projects that were delivered over the years and we are ready to help with any future electronic/hardware-Firmware-software projects that can help researchers in the area of Electronic design, embedded systems and even product engineering management.
+Penn EDS sustains the projects that were delivered over the years and we are ready to help with any electronic/Hardware-Firmware-Software projects that can help researchers with applications in embedded systems and product engineering.
 Follow us on Twitter: https://twitter.com/UPennElectronic or send us a Tweet: Tweet to @UPennElectronic

 Areas of expertise: